cinchy-co/Documentation/data-syncs/building-data-syncs/README.md

 #### **Source Tab**

 The **Source Tab** defines the origin of your data sync.
-Each data source type, from specific file formats to integrated software systems, require unique parameters.
-You can see the available options in the [Supported Data Sources list](../supported-data-sync-sources/).
+Each data source type, from specific file formats to integrated software systems, requires unique parameters.
+See the [Supported Data Sources list](../supported-data-sync-sources/) for available options.

 <figure><img src="../../.gitbook/assets/image (741).png" alt=""><figcaption>Image 4: Setting up the Source Tab</figcaption></figure>